flybywiresim/docs/docs/beginner-guide/landing.md

 ![Activating APPR mode](../assets/beginner-guide/landing/FCU_ILS_APPR.png "Activating APPR mode")

-The vertical `FMA` will now show `G/S` (glideslope) in blue.
+The vertical `FMA` will now shows `G/S` (glideslope) in blue.

 ![PFD FMA showing G/S armed](../assets/beginner-guide/landing/PFD_FMA_GS_armed.png "PFD FMA showing G/S armed"){width=360}

- This is a good time to set `Flaps 2` (check that the speed is below the V~FE~ for the next flap setting) as slowing down once descending along the glideslope can be difficult.
-We need drag from the flaps if we do not want to let the gear down too early (which also would help us slowing down).
+ This is a good time to set `Flaps 2` (check that the speed is below the V~FE~ for the next flap setting) as slowing down once we are descending along the glideslope can be difficult.
+We need the drag from the flaps if we do not want to let the gear down too early (which also would help us slowing down).

 The aircraft will start descending when the deviation marker is in the middle (we have captured the ILS glideslope).
 The vertical `FMA` will now display `G/S` in green.